otuemre/dsa-Java/README.md

 - **BinarySearch**: Works by eliminating half of the search space with each step, making it significantly faster than linear search for large, sorted arrays.
 The time complexity of binary search is `O(log n)`.
 [See More](./src/SearchAlgorithms/binarySearch/BINARYSEARCH.md)
 - **InterpolationSearch**: Finds the position of a target value within a sorted array by calculating a position estimate (probe) based on the values of the target and the current bounds.
 It is most efficient with uniformly distributed data `O(log(log(n)))`.
 [See More](./src/SearchAlgorithms/interpolationSearch/INTERPOLATION.md)

+## Sorting Algorithms

+- **Bubble Sort**: Repeatedly compares and swaps adjacent elements if they are out of order.
+After each full pass through the array, the largest unsorted element is moved to its correct position at the end, creating a "bubble" effect as the largest elements accumulate at the end of the array.
+[See More](./src/SortAlgorithms/bubbleSort/BUBBLESORT.md)

 ## Acknowledgments

 - Data Structures & Algorithm Playlist by [Bro Code](https://www.youtube.com/@BroCodez)